Links on Android Authority may earn us a commission. Learn more.

 Anna is a lonely 12-year-old girl who finds it hard to connect to others, including her foster parents.
 After a worrying asthma attack, she is sent to live with relatives in the countryside on the recommendation of her doctor.
 Even in this small community, however, her introverted and withdrawn nature makes it hard to form friendships and trust new people.
 Until she meets Marnie — a lively girl who lives in a mansion across the town’s lake.

 When Marnie was There is written and directed by Hiromasa Yonebayashi who also brought us another recent Ghibli film, The Secret World of Arrietty.
 It is a sentimental tale of self-discovery and friendship, imbued with elements of mystery and fantasy.
 Although it is not a Miyazaki film, it bears all the telltale signs of an immersive and captivating Studio Ghibli adventure.
 It will keep you emotionally invested from beginning to end.
-It’s definitely one of the best Studio Ghibli movies on Netflix and HBO Max.
+It’s definitely one of the best films to watch in the Studio Ghibli movies list.

 Whisper of the Heart